 The Annual Pig Races - also known as the "Swine Follies" (I couldn't make this stuff up - check for yourself), four to five pigs race around a track to see who can get to the bacon first (really, they do).
 While I was watching this year's races, it called to mind the competition firms face and the need to compete, head to head, for business.
-Who will win the race?
-The firm with the impressive set of credentials?
-The most experience?
+Who services.